Mostafao4/game/ProjectSkeleton.md

 #### Methods:

 1. `int Attack (int[] array )`
-    - **Description**:chceks if the current dice is greater than previous and can be played and checks the "Rewards" method
+    - **Description**:checks if the current dice is greater than previous and can be played and checks the "Rewards" method
     - **Parameters**:
         - `array of integers`:save hits on Phoenix
     - **Return Type**: ``